Philippi Guernsey Counselling Service

 Following the consultation, the client is allocated to the most appropriate counsellor or trainee given their experience, area of expertise and skills.
 Unfortunately, there is a waiting list, due to the demand for the service.
 The number of counselling sessions varies depending on the needs of the client.
 Each session lasts 50 minutes.

 Counsellors work with clients, who have a variety of differing needs including:

 - Stress at work or due to life events

 - Family relationships and breakdowns

-Where there are other appropriate counselling services in the island, such as for bereavement, marital guidance and addiction issues, then Philippi may suggest referral of clients to those services.
+Where there are other appropriate counselling services in the island, such as for bereavement, domestic abuse, marital guidance and addiction issues, then Philippi will suggest referral of clients to those services.

 Training in Counselling

-In addition to a Listening & Responding 6 hour course, we are planning to offer four levels of counselling related training, which are educationally accredited by UK establishments.
+In addition to a Listening & Responding 6 hour course, we offer three levels of counselling training, which are educationally accredited by UK establishments.
 In this way we encourage the development of more skilled counsellors available to work within the island’s community and not just for Philippi’s purposes.